Covered Bridge Country!

 Also, be sure to check out the Ashtabula County Covered Bridge Festival.

-For a book about our covered bridges and the history of each one, past and present, please visit The History Press website.
+For a book about our covered bridges and the history of each one, past and present, please visit The Feather Cottage website and select Ashtabula County: A Field Guide to Ohio’s Largest County.